admfisher14/First-Principles-Validation-of-Energy-Barriers/README.md

 This note book will read the output files of a CASTEP NEB and save the barrier(s) into a numpy array for further analysis

+#Vibrations.ipynb

+This note book calculates prefactors for events

+#Vibrations.zip

+This contains all the vibrational frequency data used for prefactors